jtart/react-universal-app/example/README.md

 The app has 3 routes:
 - `/` - a basic page with some links to the below routes
 - `/styledComponents` - a page that includes styled components (just a header)
-- `/apollo` - a page that uses GraphQL w/ Apollo
+- `/apollo` - a page that uses GraphQL

-The styles/graphQL data for `styled-components` and `apollo` are server-side rendered if requests are made directly to those routes.
-If the routes are clicked to through the client-side application, the styles/data is client-side rendered.
+The styles/graphQL data are server-side rendered if requests are made directly to those routes.
+If the routes are clicked through to on the client-side application, the styles/data is client-side rendered.

 ### Wrappers
+Wrappers are optional HOCs that enable the plugin of libraries to your application.

-See [wrappers](https://github.com/jtart/uni/tree/master/example/src/wrappers) for an indication on how (these) libraries are integrated with `uni`.
-Wrappers are optional HOCs, that enable extensibility of `uni`, and your consuming application.
+See [wrappers](https://github.com/jtart/uni/tree/master/example/src/wrappers) for an indication on how they are implemented.
 - [client-side wrapper](https://github.com/jtart/uni/blob/master/example/src/withClientWrapper.jsx) - used for Apollo
 - [server-side wrapper](https://github.com/jtart/uni/blob/master/example/src/withWrapper.js) - used for styled-components/Apollo